-At December 31, 2013, we had one interest rate swap with a notional amount of approximately \$1.5 million, entered into on February 6, 2006, related to the Company's Series 1999 New York Industrial Revenue Bond, which effectively fixed the rate at 3.99% plus a spread based on the Company's leverage ratio on this obligation through February 1, 2016.
-In November 2014, the Company terminated the interest rate swap in connection with the redemption of the underlying Series 1999 New York Industrial Revenue Bonds (See Note 6 - Long-term Debt and Notes Payable).
+At December 31, 2013, the Company had one interest rate swap with a notional amount of approximately \$1.5 million related to certain industrial revenue bonds.
+The interest rate swap effectively fixed the interest rate on these obligations through

+February, 2016.
+In November 2014, the Company terminated the interest rate swap in connection with the redemption of the underlying bonds.

-An interest rate swap entered into on March 19, 2009 related to the Company's term note issued January 30, 2009, was terminated in the third quarter of 2013 with no significant impact to the results of our operations.
+An interest rate swap related to a 2009 term note was terminated in the third quarter of 2013 with no significant impact to the results of our operations.